kubernetes/kubernetes/docs/node.md

 The administrator can modify Node resources (regardless of the setting of `--register-node`).
 Modifications include setting labels on the Node, and marking it unschedulable.

-Labels on nodes can be used in conjuction with node selectors on pods to control scheduling.
+Labels on nodes can be used in conjunction with node selectors on pods to control scheduling.

 Making a node unscheduleable will prevent new pods from being scheduled to that node, but will not affect any existing pods on the node.
 This is useful as a